-Jack Ma is the co-founder and executive chairman of tech conglomerate Alibaba Group and is a global ambassador for Chinese business.
-Having built his company from the ground up, he now invests in a number of tech and e-commerce firms, with stakes in Lazada, YCloset, Tokopedia, Shiji, Intime Retail Group and Ordre.
+Jack Ma is the co-founder of tech conglomerate Alibaba Group and is a global ambassador for Chinese business.
+Having built his company from the ground up, he invested in a number of tech and e-commerce firms, with stakes in Lazada, YCloset, Tokopedia, Shiji, Intime Retail Group and Ordre.
 Since launching Luxury Pavilion in 2017, 60 luxury brands including Burberry, Versace, Marni, Tod’s and Givenchy have joined the e-commerce site, which is accessible through Alibaba’s Tmall and Taobao platforms.

 Born Ma Yun to Chinese traditional musician-storytellers in Hangzhou, he taught himself English aged 12 and offered free guided tours to practice his English with foreign visitors.
 Ma graduated from Hangzhou Teachers College and became an English teacher, paid $15 a month.
 He encountered computers during a trip to Seattle as an interpreter for Chinese and American businessmen.
 With some friends he created “China Pages,” which established websites for small businesses, and then headed an information technology company established by a department of the Chinese government.